 This is the guiding principle of any surface-level renovation, with the caveat that you never want to cover anything because it needs to be replaced.

-For example, in bathrooms there is no better way to cover up the lower potion of walls than with easy-to-install wainscot.
+For example, in bathrooms, there is no better way to cover up the lower portion of walls than with easy-to-install wainscot.

 Refinish Tub Instead of Replacing It